Probing the Scalar Hair of Rotating Horndeski Black Holes through Thick Disk Images: The First Photon Ring

 The maximal interferometric diameter of the FPR is given by the maximum of $d_\phi$, denoted by $d_+$, which is sensitive to the black hole’s spin, whereas the full width at half maximum of $b_\phi$ primarily traces the viewing inclination \cite{Farah2025}.
 However, the FPR generally overlaps with both the direct emission and the higher‑order photon rings in the visibility domain, and this interference becomes increasingly significant at higher inclination angles \cite{Cardenas2023}.
 At the same time, the ability of $d_+$ to constrain the spin deteriorates markedly at large inclinations \cite{Farah2025}.
 Therefore, our discussion of the FPR's interferometric characteristics is restricted to the case $\theta_o=17^\circ$.

 We now evaluate the feasibility of using $d_+$ to probe the black hole’s scalar hair in Horndeski theory.
 Unlike the extremely narrow photon ring, the FPR spans a finite-width lensing band whose detailed intensity structure depends on the accretion flow's emission properties.
 To evaluate the robustness of $d_+$ against uncertainties in the flow, we compute its value across a range of accretion-model parameters and compare the outcomes.
 Fig.~\ref{dmax} illustrates how $d_+$ varies with the scalar-hair parameter $h$ for different choices of the temperature ratio $z$, disk-thickness parameters $\sigma$ and field-line angular velocities $\Omega_F$.
-The numerical precision of our calculations is set to $1 \,\mu$as, matching the maximum angular resolution of BHEX.
-Consequently, only variations in physical quantities that produce changes in $d_+$ exceeding $1 \,\mu$as are likely to be observationally meaningful.
+The numerical precision of our calculations is set to $1 \,\mu$as, corresponding to the maximum resolution achievable by space-based VLBI missions \cite{Johnson:2019ljv}.
+Accordingly, only variations in physical parameters that induce changes in $d_+$ exceeding $1 \,\mu$as can be considered observationally significant.

 On average, the results show that $d_+$ is about 3\% larger than the diameter of the photon ring (critical curve) evaluated at the same $\phi$-direction (solid blue lines), and exhibits the same qualitative dependence on $h$.
 Increasing the disk thickness further narrows the gap between $d_+$ and the photon-ring diameter.
 Moreover, the values of $d_+$ obtained for different field-line angular velocities $\Omega_F$ and temperature ratios $z$ nearly coincide; minor deviations appear only at a few data points for $a=0.9$ (three points for $z=20$ and five for $z=5$).
-This arises because, at high spin, the black hole's angular velocity $\Omega_H$ becomes large, leading to more pronounced changes in the magnetic-field configuration between $\Omega_F = 0$ and $0.2\Omega_H$, as illustrated in Fig.~\ref{Bmuplot}.
+This arises because, at high spin, the black hole's angular velocity $\Omega_H$ becomes large, leading to more pronounced changes in the magnetic-field configuration between $\Omega_F = 0$ and $0.2\,\Omega_H$, as illustrated in Fig.~\ref{Bmuplot}.
 These structural differences modify the emission profile and therefore the resulting images.
 Overall, however, $d_+$ remains largely insensitive to detailed variations in the accretion-flow and magnetic-field properties.